+7.2.4.3 Oncoming vehicle

-- 7.2.4.2 Oncoming vehicle - 7.2.4.2.1 For the oncoming scenario the GVT will follow a straight line path in the lane adjacent to the VUT's initial position, in the opposite direction to the VUT.
-The straight line path of the target will be 1.5m from the inner side of the centre dashed lane marking. - 7.2.4.2.2 The paths of the VUT and target vehicle will be synchronised so that the front edges of the vehicle meet with a lateral position that gives a 10% overlap (assuming no system reaction) of the width of the VUT.
+- 7.2.4.3.1 For the oncoming scenario the GVT will follow a straight line path in the lane adjacent to the VUT's initial position, in the opposite direction to the VUT.
+The straight line path of the target will be 1.5m from the inner side of the centre dashed lane marking of the VUT lane. - 7.2.4.3.2 The paths of the VUT and target vehicle will be synchronised so that the front edges of the vehicle meet with a lateral position that gives a 10% overlap (assuming no system reaction) of the width of the VUT.